NixOS/rfcs/rfcs/0137-nix-language-version.md

 # Arguments
 [advantages]: #advantages

-* (+) Encourages developing Nix to deal with changes to the Nix language in a principled manner.
+* (+) Makes explicit what can be expected to work.
+* (+) Enables communicating language changes systematically.
 * (+) Backwards-compatible
   * (+) Allows for gradual adoption: opt-in until semantics is implemented in Nix *and* the first backwards-incompatible change to the language is introduced.
 * (+) Visually unintrusive
 * (+) Self-describing and human-readable
 * (+) Follows a well-known convention of using [magic numbers in files](https://en.m.wikipedia.org/wiki/Magic_number_(programming)#In_files)
+* (-) May make the appearance that changing the language is harmless.
+  * (+) The convention itself is harmless and independent of the development culture around the language.
 * (-) The syntax of the magic comment is arbitrary.
 * (-) There is a chance of abusing the magic comment for more metadata in the future.
 Let's avoid that.
 * (-) At least one form of comment is forever bound to begin with `#` to maintain compatibility.